MarshalPaterson/flickr-example/README.md

 ![folder structure](https://github.com/MarshalPaterson/flickr-example/blob/main/SolutionDesign/folders.png)

+# Lint
+So in most cases lint has been run against the code

+yarn lint

 # React Native is Awesome!!!

 ### TODO
 Screen Orientation on iOS is working, though Styles sheets need to change.
 On Android not changing.
 Please consider: https://github.com/yamill/react-native-orientation.
 Also do a deep dive on any 'security vulnerabilities'.
+More work is needed on formatting to follow the 'Lint' rules.

 ### Security options
 For best practices on React Native security please review, this would need to be added.